StephenBannister/celestial_system/README.md

 # celestial_system
-A Python program that displays information about planets in our solar system For each planet the program holds its:
+A Python program that displays information about planets in our solar system For each planet the program holds:

     - Its name.
     - Which star it orbits.